ZhaiMen-Hub/DecisionPlanning/README.md

 # DecisionPlanning
 The repository implements some decision-making and planning methods.

-If you find this work useful or interesting, please kindly give us a star ⭐, thanks!😀
+If you find this work useful or interesting, please kindly give me a star ⭐, thanks!😀